 If done right, the “about us” page will help your business appear more trustworthy and real in the visitors’ eyes.
-Hopefully, you’ll also notice the change to the business’ bottom line.
+Hopefully, you’ll also notice the change to the business’s bottom line.

 You have to let people know what is it that you’re selling, right?
 You’ll need the graphics and the copy people for this one because they need to come up with:

 Note that, in some cases, you can find all the images you need on stock photo websites.
 Or your suppliers might have product images you can use.
 Apart from the logo, you can use stock images for everything else.
-That being said, there are lots of advantages of having each picture custom made.
+That being said, there are lots of advantages to having each picture custom-made.